There are many methods of blending colored pencil, but they can be classified in three basic ways.

 It’s also the method that is the most automatic.
 Every time you layer one color over another, you’re blending.

-You can use any color over any color, but it’s most common to burnish with a color that’s lighter than the color you’re burnishing.
-The one thing to keep in mind is that the color with which you burnish will affect the color you’re burnishing.
+You can use any color over any color, but it’s most common to burnish with a color lighter than the color you’re burnishing.
+Keep in mind that the color with which you burnish will affect the color you’re burnishing.

 TIP: When blending colored pencil with colored pencil, be careful to match pressure with sharpness.
 The sharper your pencil, the lighter the pressure.
 Using heavy pressure with a sharp pencil is likely to either break the tip off the pencil—possibly leaving an unsightly mark—or tear the paper.
 If you want to burnish, it’s best to use a blunt pencil.

 They’re also easy to use.
 Simply fold a piece into quarters or smaller and rub them over the area you want to blend.
 You can use very heavy pressure if you want without risk of damaging the drawing paper.
 Granted, the effects are light, but if all you want is a light blend between layers, paper towel or facial tissue is the tool you’re looking for.

 Blending stumps and tortillons are more often associated with graphite drawing, but they also work with colored pencil.
 I’ve found them to be slightly less effective than paper towel, but they are very useful if you want to blend a small area.

 I also use a Prismacolor Colorless Blender.
-It’s basically a colored pencil without pigment and it works great for any colored pencil that’s wax-based, as Prismacolors are.
+It’s a colored pencil without pigment and it works great for any colored pencil.
 Other lines of colored pencil may also include colorless blenders.
 One thing to note when using this type of blending tool is that it adds wax or oil (depending on the brand) to the paper.